Time and again I keep hearing pregnant women and mothers complain about how their backs stiffen and hurt.

 This is why I decided to put together this article on how to crack your back while pregnant.

-And to think that this is a major concern for pregnant women, I suppose this guide is a necessary one after all.
+And to think that this is a major concern for pregnant women, I suppose this guide is necessary after all.

 It can also improve your posture and flexibility.